guardian/frontend/README.md

 ###Vagrant

-You can run the project with the supplied Vagrantfile - make sure you understand what vagrant is http://www.vagrantup.com/
+You can run the project with the supplied Vagrantfile - make sure you understand what Vagrant is http://www.vagrantup.com/

 * Make sure you have [Virtualbox](https://www.virtualbox.org/wiki/Downloads)
 and [Vagrant](http://docs.vagrantup.com/v2/installation/index.html) installed
 (on Ubuntu `sudo apt-get install virtualbox vagrant`)
-* change directory into the folder where this README is located
+* Change directory into the folder where this README is located
 * `vagrant up` - this will take a while, make some coffee
 * You can now get onto the box by `vagrant ssh`
-* the project is located in /vagrant so `cd /vagrant`
+* The project is located in /vagrant so `cd /vagrant`
 * `./sbt`